 While it’s not a prized Monstera albo, it deserves a spot in any indoor plant collection, as it makes for a striking hanging basket plant with its cascading offshoots, or spiderettes.
 If you’re wondering how to care for a spider plant and how to shop for the perfect variety for your home, here’s a guide to help you do just that.

-Originating from South Africa, the spider plant, or chlorophytum comosum, is a prolific houseplant.
+Originating from South Africa, the spider plant, or Chlorophytum comosum, is an incredibly productive houseplant.
 It’s defined by arching leaves that resemble spider legs and the spiderettes that emerge from those leaves — plus the spiderettes that emerge from those spiderettes, and so on.
 The leaves can be straight or curly, and they come in variations of solid greens and striped patterns.
 Occasionally, spider plants push out dainty white blooms; these flowers are relatively insignificant but are an attractive sight.

-If you’re searching for a spider plant to round out your houseplant collection, get started with these lush varieties.
+If you’re searching for the perfect plant to round out your houseplant collection, get started with these lush spider plant varieties.

 Bonnie spider plant (Chlorophytum comosum “Bonnie”)